Cion318/ros_pf/bags/README.md

 * **M#** - Map of environment #
 * **LT#** or **GT#** - Local or Global Testparameters #
 * **S#** - Startposition #

+The testparameters which were used can be found in the respective test launch file.